Monday Morning, 9 September 2019

 Moderator: Dr. Janne Peisa, Network Architecture & Protocols Principal Researcher, Ericsson

-- Dr. Gazali Cicek, Vice Chairman of the Board, BTK, Turkey
+- Mr. Gazali Cicek, Vice President of the Information and Communication Technologies Authority (BTK), Turkey

 - Ms. Elif Yenihan Kaya, Access Planning Director, Turkcell, Turkey